hapostgres/pg_auto_failover/docs/faq.rst

-It is also possible to use synchronous archiving with the monitor so that it's possible to recover from the current archives and continue operating without intervention on the Postgres nodes.
+It is also possible to use synchronous archiving with the monitor so that it's possible to recover from the current archives and continue operating without intervention on the Postgres nodes, except for updating their monitor URI.
 This requires an archiving setup that uses synchronous replication so that any transaction committed on the monitor is known to have been replicated in your WAL archive.